cgustave/taskwatcher/README.md

 An optional **task timeout** may terminated the task if no hearbeat was received during the allowed 'timeout' period.

+There are conditions applies so a task can start, multiple scenario :

+1) Task does not provide feedack, can run multiple time:
+- no control need, a call to lauch would be enough, task would be automatically reserved and launched

+2) Task does not provide feeback but only one of this kind should work at a given timer:
+- a reservation with a task name and option --unique set should be done befor calling launch.
+A taskid would be returned, use this task id in call to lauch.

+3) Task provides feeback.
+- Reservation is required prior calling launch.
+- If task should only run once, use --unique option during reservation.

 Prior to any launch call to start a new task, a taskid (number) should have been reserved with a call control.py --reserve.